GetStream/Stream-Example-Angular-Cli/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.

-This is very basic example intended to accompany the [JavaScript Frontend Framework CLI Showdown](https://getstream.io/blog/javascript-framework-cli-showdown/) post on the Stream blog.
+This is very basic example is intended to accompany the [JavaScript Frontend Framework CLI Showdown](https://getstream.io/blog/javascript-framework-cli-showdown/) post on the Stream blog.
 For a more thorough Angular example, see the [stream-example-angular](https://github.com/getstream/stream-angular-example) project.

 The project is pre-configured with a shared [Stream](https://getstream.io) account for testing purposes.
 You can learn more about Stream feeds, sign up for an account, and obtain your own App Id and Key at https://getstream.io/get_started.